txtcybr/lxd-config/readme.md

-## LXD Terraform Provider Learning Notes
+## How to use LXD Terraform Provider

 ### What I Learn while writing this lxd config to setup lab environments